rust-lang/rustlings/README.md

 Each exercise file is supposed to have one `exec` function which gets called by the `main.rs` file.
 This function, in turn, calls all individual test functions.

-The tests themselves can generally be structured in whatever way is desired.
+The tests themselves can generally be structured in whatever way is desired, there doesn't have to be a "tests" module, for example.
 Two macros are provided for convenience.
-The `verify!` macro is essentially a specialized `assert_eq!`, but it doesn't panic if the values mismatch, instead it prints out a helpful error message and keeps going.
-The `verify_easy!` macro is designed as a drop-in replacement for the `verify!` macro for if the learner needs help solving the exercise.
+The `verify` helper function is essentially a specialized `assert_eq!`, but it doesn't panic if the values mismatch, instead it prints out a helpful error message and keeps going.
+The `verify_easy` function is designed as a drop-in replacement for the `verify` function for if the learner needs help solving the exercise.
 It prints the expected value, too.

 This is roughly what the console output for a simple exercise looks right now: